SoftSec-KAIST/Reassessor/README.md

 # Example

-You can test `Reassessor` with our example program.
+You can test `Reassessor` with our sample program.

 ### 1. Build a source code
 ```